AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

     2. Simplify the job of automatic provers

-* "SPARK" originally stands for "SPADE Ada Ratiocinare Kernel"
+* "SPARK" originally stands for "SPADE Ada Ratiocinative Kernel"

 ------------------
 History of SPARK